 Research Projects

 The FBIP funds research grants in the foundational biodiversity discipline through a competitive process and independent peer review.
 Since 2013, the programme committed R15 million to fund over 90 small projects and surveys from 30 institutions in South Africa.
-The FBIP also committed R18 million to fund three large integrated projects.
-Links to all previously awarded and currently active grant-funded activities are below.

 Large Integrated Projects